CleitonHSS/myspot/README.md

 # myspot

-A React/ReduxWebpack App That Consumes Spotify's APIs I'm using React Hooks instead of using classes to build componets.
-Atomic design to organaze the project https://bradfrost.com/blog/post/atomic-web-design/.
+A React/ReduxWebpack App That Consumes Spotify's APIs I'm using React Hooks instead of using classes to build componets, Atomic design to organaze the project https://bradfrost.com/blog/post/atomic-web-design/, Webpack as bundler,
-Webpack as bundler
-Redux as app state manager.
+Redux as app state manager,
-Axios as a http client.
+Axios as a http client,
-Babel as JavaScript transcompilator.
+Babel as JavaScript transcompilator,
-Cypress for unit tests
+Cypress for unit tests.

 ## Getting Started